AmirhosseinHashemi/countries-info/README.md

-# 🌍 Country-Info
+# 🌍 Countries-Info

 It is one of the **[Frontend Mentor](https://www.frontendmentor.io)** challenge that I have implemented.
-I am trying to enhace my skills with implementing diffrent projects.
+I am trying to enhace my skills with implementing different projects.

 ## ✨ Features :